-Glasgow's Abel Ganz (named for French director Abel Gance) were second-rung British prog revivalists in the '80s, releasing three cassette albums of the kind which I should hate, but actually have something of a soft spot for, despite their blatant neo-proggisms.
-Reforming in the 2000s, 2014's Abel Ganz is the second fruit of their resurgence, little like their earlier work, fitting more into the kind of overblown current style as typified by the likes of Big Big Train.
+Glasgow's Abel Ganz (named for French director Abel Gance) were second-rung British prog revivalists in the '80s, releasing three cassette albums that I should hate, but actually have something of a soft spot for, despite their blatant neo-proggisms.
+Reforming in the 2000s, Shooting Albatross, consisting of four lengthy pieces, gives us the 'new' Abel Ganz, who sound both like and unlike the old, combining 'modern prog' with more blatant neo-isms, notably the widdly monosynth part on So Far.
+Samplotron flute, string and choir parts scattered here and there fail to convince.
+In contrast, 2014's Abel Ganz is little like their earlier work, fitting more into the kind of overblown current style as typified by the likes of Big Big Train.
 It's clearly good at what it does, but I couldn't even finish listening to it.
 Sorry, guys.
 Jack Webb plays credited (for once!)
 Mellotron choir samples on two parts of the lengthy Obsolescence, Sunrise and Dawn, to no great effect, to be honest.

 Abiogenesi are on Italy's Black Widow label, which tells you everything you need to know about them if you're au fait with the scene: early '70s-inspired, organ- and guitar-heavy hard rock/prog, no modern rubbish.
 Despite a few weak moments, their third album, 2000's Le Notti di Salem, is an enjoyable listen for those into the style, although little of its material really stands out.
 It's notable for a guest appearance by flautist Clive Jones from the original Black Widow, which could be construed as completing the circle, I suppose.
 Best tracks?
 Maybe Similia Similibus Curentur and Z.A.W.
 (Zombie Abiogenetic War), but there's nothing here that offends.